 You can get sick with this disease when you:

-• Breath fluid from the mouth and nose.
-When a person with scarlet fever coughs or sneezes, the bacteria become airborne in water droplets.
+- Breath fluid from the mouth and nose.
+When someone with scarlet fever coughs or sneezes, the bacteria can be spread through airborne droplets, making it essential to consider a Rapid Strep Throat Test to diagnose the infection quickly.

 Although some individuals do not react to the toxin, they carry and pass on the infection without showing any symptoms.